Covid 19 coronavirus: Surfers defy lockdown ban at Muriwai

 It was frustrating for those residents who had been following the isolation rules, he said.

 "Lots of us would want to be in the surf, that's obvious.
-But for the good of the country, we just have to adhere to the Level 4 lockdown.
+But for the good of the country, we just have to adhere to the level 4 lockdown.

 "Those who continue to flout the restrictions in any form are playing on the good nature of most of us.

 "That's just not good enough.
-Any one of those people outside their bubble will want the same care and attention from the medical system, from the social welfare system, from the government and a slew of handouts.
+Any one of those people outside their bubble will want the same care and attention from the medical system, from the social welfare system, from the Government and a slew of handouts.

-"But they are not behaving like this rest of us….
+"But they are not behaving like this rest of us ...
 I think it's time for people to grow up a little bit."

 The ban on water-based activities was introduced because of the risk of people needing assistance, which could require others to come into close contact, or for under-pressure medical services to be pulled away to treat preventable injuries.

-Police Commissioner Andrew Coster said yesterday that most New Zealanders were very aware of what they could and couldn't do under Alert 4 and were doing a "tremendous job".
+Police Commissioner Andrew Coster said yesterday that most New Zealanders were very aware of what they could and couldn't do under alert 4 and were doing a "tremendous job".

 "We want people to stay safe, but if a small number of people persist in deliberately flouting the restrictions, police will have the discretion to warn or, if necessary, to arrest.